Tharuzha/CustomTooling-Automation/README.md

   Install and configure the Model Context Protocol (MCP) for AI-driven test execution.

 - **✅ Visual Studio Code**
-  Make sure GitHub Copilot Chat extension (`v0.11.0` or later) is enabled ( Claude 3.7 OR Claude 4.0 )
+  Make sure GitHub Copilot Chat extension (`v0.11.0` or later) is enabled

 - **✅ Browser Support**
   Chrome or any other browser supported by Playwright.